So your company just unveiled unaudited results for FY25? Are they accurate and how much weight should I place on them?

 Investors should not rely solely on unaudited annual results when making investment decisions, or even a one-off audited result for that matter.

-They should supplement this data with other sources such as industry trends, financial market analysis and company strategies.
+They should supplement this data with other sources such as industry trends, analysis of equity markets generally as their individual company’s particular market and the company’s positioning in that market.
 By doing so, investors can gain greater insight into a company’s performance and potential for growth before investing any money.

 Blog Categories